zebrunner/legacy-documentation/docs/guide/test_sessions.md

 # Test sessions

-## Integration via agent/Selenium Hub

 On the very first login to Zebrunner, you will be asked to select one of the two screen modes: **Integration via agent (Tests)** or **Selenium Hub (Tests).** This view will be displayed by default when you open the **Test runs/Test sessions page.**

 If you skip this step, **Integration via agent (Tests)** will be enabled by default.
 You can switch between the 2 modes by using the control on the **Test runs/Test sessions page.**

-### Tests: Integration via agent

-If you choose this mode, you will need to integrate Zebrunner Agent into your automation framework.

-The agent allows to track test results in real time, apply detailed configuration and publish artifacts within one tool.
-It provides:

-* Video recordings
-* Session logs
-* Known issues tracking
-* Test artifacts

-This mode requires integration via client library that you can find in our regional GitHub repos.

-### Sessions: Selenium Hub

-This is the easiest way to run tests in Zebrunner infrastructure.
-You need to generate an access token and configure your tests to use **Zebrunner Selenium URL.**

-This mode provides:

-* Real-time test sessions tracking
-* Video recordings
-* Session logs

-## Test sessions page

 The **Test sessions page** allows you to view the list of test sessions executed recently and see detailed information about the testing process.